Ask DITO

 VI.
 How do we process your personal data and why?

-Anyway, we only process your personal data:
+We only process your personal data:

 2. To improve our business and our operations.
 We analyze and process data related to your usage of our network and facilities to help keep our services going, manage your account, provide you with customer care activities, receive, investigate, and resolve your service-related requests and concerns, monitor and maintain the quality and security of our network, train our staff, and plan for our future.

 3. To improve our products and services.
-We analyze and process how you use and interact with our products and services so we can know how to improve them for you.
+We may analyze and process how you use and interact with our products and services so we can know how to improve them for you.
 For instance:

-• We study specific details about your usage, such as how often you use our SMS, voice, and data services.
+• We may study specific details about your usage, such as how often you use our SMS, voice, and data services.

-• Sometimes, we analyze your personal data using automated processes, such as algorithms, to speed up decisions regarding credit limits on your postpaid plans.
+• Sometimes, we may analyze your personal data using automated processes, such as algorithms, to speed up decisions regarding credit limits on your postpaid plans.

-f.
-To assist public authorities.
+7. To assist public authorities.
 We may process your personal data to generate statistics based on your use of our network and facilities to help public authorities in the areas of healthcare, disaster management, and other similar projects.
 As much as possible, we anonymize this information so you can never be identified as an individual.

-g.
-To comply with our legal obligations.
+8. To comply with our legal obligations.
 We process your data to comply with our obligations under the law and to the government regulators.
 This may include processing your data to comply with the Free Mobile Disaster Alerts Act, the Mobile Number Portability Act and providing information to the Credit Information Corporation in accordance with the Credit Information Systems Act.

-h.
-To establish, exercise, or defend legal claims.
+10. To establish, exercise, or defend legal claims.
 We may process your data to prosecute or defend a legal claim.

 VII.
 Who is the Personal Information Controller?